 Budget Level 6

-Silver Award: Toledo Museum of Art - “Creating Community at the Toledo Museum of Art”
+Silver Award: Cleveland Museum of Art - “Shinto: Discovery of the Divine in Japanese Art”

 BEST IN SHOW

 Alice F. and Harris K. Weston Art Gallery - “Weston Art Gallery Season Brochure 2019-2020”